Robert Simson: Biography

+As for the man himself, “Simson appears to have been tall and of good stature.
+In spite of his great scholarship he was a modest, unassuming man who was very cautious in promoting his own work.
+He enjoyed good company and presided over the weekly meetings of a dining club that he had instituted … He had a special interest in botany, in which he was an acknowledged expert”.

+Robert Simson did not marry.
+He died, aged 80, in his college residence at Glasgow on 1 October 1768, and was interred in the Blackfriars Burying Ground (now known as Ramshorn Cemetery), where, in the south wall, is placed to his memory a plain marble tablet, with a highly and justly complimentary inscription”.
+Simson's library, including some of his own works, was bequeathed to the university on his death.
+It consists of about 850 printed books, mainly early mathematical and astronomical texts.

+Subscriptions towards the erection of a monument to Dr Simson were collected in 1865, with the Senate of the College of Glasgow, the (thirteenth) Earl of Eglinton and Winton, and the Earl Stanhope each donating £10; and John Carrick Moore – the first cousin twice removed of Robert Simson – giving £15.
+The memorial, designed by Frederick Thomas Pilkington, is “a large octagonal monument with carved Egyptian details, topped with a ball finial”.
+It is situated on a hilltop in West Kilbride cemetery.

 Works

 Simson's contributions to mathematical knowledge took the form of critical editions and commentaries on the works of the ancient geometers.
 The first of his published writings is a paper in the Philosophical Transactions (1723, vol. xl. p.
 330) on Euclid's Porisms.

 Then followed Sectionum conicarum libri V. (Edinburgh, 1735), a second edition of which, with additions, appeared in 1750.
 The first three books of this treatise were translated into English and, several times, printed as The Elements of the Conic Sections.
 In 1749, was published Apollonii Pergaei locorum planorum libri II., a restoration of Apollonius's lost treatise, founded on the lemmas given in the seventh book of Pappus's Mathematical Collection.

 In 1756, appeared, both in Latin and in English, the first edition of his Euclid's Elements.
 This work, which contained only the first six and the eleventh and twelfth books, and to which, in its English version, he added the Data in 1762, was for long the standard text of Euclid in England.

 After Simson's death, restorations of Apollonius's treatise De section determinata and of Euclid's treatise De Porismatibus were printed for private circulation in 1776, at the expense of Earl Stanhope, in a volume with the title Roberti Simson opera quaedam reliqua.
 The volume contains also dissertations on Logarithms and on the Limits of Quantities and Ratios, and a few problems illustrating the ancient geometrical analysis.